allistera/Bookmark-AI/extension/README.md

 Bookmarks are organized in your bookmarks bar with subfolders matching the categories from your `bookmark_format.yaml` file.

-By default, bookmarks are saved directly to category folders:
 ```
 Bookmarks Bar/
 ├── Work_and_Engineering/